qopo1233/konglong-ai-reader/README.en.md

 ## Disclaimer

-This project is intended for educational purposes only.
+This project is for educational and research purposes regarding Electron technology only.
 Any illegal use is strictly prohibited.
-The project and its authors bear no responsibility for any consequences arising from misuse.
+Users bear full legal responsibility for any consequences resulting from the use of this project.
+The developers accept no liability, and all outcomes are unrelated to this project.